 Entrance requirements for the Certificate in Marketing program are the same as for the Bachelor of Business Administration degree.
 Due to the sequencing of course prerequisites, it may not be possible to complete the certificate in one academic year.

-Certificate and Diploma in Tourism and Hospitality Management

-Entrance requirements are the same as for the Bachelor of Tourism and Hospitality Management degree.
-Due to the sequencing of course prerequisites, it may not be possible to complete this certificate in one academic year.
+Certificate and Diploma in Tourism and Hospitality Management sequencing of course prerequisites, it may not be possible to complete this certificate in one academic year.